eidHossam/E_Commerce_Backend/README.md

 Each module uses Express.js Router to define its routes and associated controller functions.
 Additionally, middleware functions are utilized for input validation and user authentication.

-Great!
-Since the details of all endpoints are available on Postman API tool, you can refer users to Postman for comprehensive documentation.
-Here's how you can include that information in your project documentation:

 ---

 ### Endpoint Documentation: